US mass killings hit new high in 2019, most were shootings

 While the large death tolls attracted much of the attention, the killings inflicted a mental and physical toll on dozens of others.
 The database does not have a complete count of victims who were wounded, but among the three mass shootings in August alone, more than 65 people were injured.

-Daniel Munoz, 28, of Odessa, was caught in the crossfire of the shooting that took place between a 10-mile stretch in West Texas.
+Daniel Munoz, 28, of Odessa, was caught in the crossfire of the shooting that took place between a 10-mile (16-kilometer) stretch in West Texas.
 He was on his way to meet a friend at a bar when he saw a gunman and the barrel of a firearm.
 Instinctively, he got down just as his car was sprayed with bullets.

-Munoz, who moved to Texas about a year ago to work in the oil industry, said he had actually been on edge since the Walmart shooting, which took place just 28 days earlier and about 300 miles away, worried that a shooting could happen anywhere at any time.
+Munoz, who moved to Texas about a year ago to work in the oil industry, said he had actually been on edge since the Walmart shooting, which took place just 28 days earlier and about 300 miles (480 kilometers) away, worried that a shooting could happen anywhere at any time.

 He remembers calling his mother after the El Paso shooting to encourage her to have a firearm at home or with her in case she needed to defend herself.
 He would say the same to friends, telling them before they went to a Walmart to bring a firearm in case they needed to protect themselves or others during an attack.